 Interactive Map of New England Lighthouses

-This interactive map allows you to explore the region’s most iconic beacons, from Maine’s rugged shores to Connecticut’s coastal waters.
+This interactive lighthouse map allows you to explore over 150 of the region’s most iconic lighthouses across 5 states, from Maine’s rugged shores to Connecticut’s coastal waters.

 Explore the Lighthouses of New England

 New England’s coastline is rich with maritime history, and its lighthouses stand as enduring symbols of navigation, safety, and resilience.
-This interactive map allows you to explore the region’s most iconic beacons, from Maine’s rugged shores to Connecticut’s coastal waters.
-Whether you’re planning a lighthouse tour, researching history, or simply admiring their beauty, this tool makes it easy to find detailed information on each location.
+This interactive New England lighthouse map allows you to explore the region’s most iconic beacons, from Maine’s rugged coast to Cape Cod’s historic waters.
+Whether you’re planning a lighthouse tour, researching history, or simply admiring their beauty, this map of lighthouses in New England makes it easy to find detailed information on each location.

 Click on any lighthouse to learn about its history, visitor access, and nearby attractions.
 Start your journey through New England’s storied seascapes and discover the fascinating world of lighthouses!